turbot/guardrails-docs/docs/reference/graphql/mutation/attachSmartFolders.md

-Attach the smart folder ids for the given resource.
+Attach the policy pack ids for the given resource.